Creating logos in KiCad

 We’ll need three open source tools:

-KiCad includes an utility to convert bitmaps images to modules (components) that can be inserted in the PCB: Bitmap to Component Converter.
+KiCad includes an utility to convert bitmaps images to modules (components) that can be inserted into the PCB: Bitmap to Component Converter.

 But we need first to create the logo/image to SVG format.
 Then convert this SVG image to bitmap, and finally, convert the bitmap to component.

 These instructables are for Linux (Mint), but surely you would also get the same results in other operating systems.
-Ultimatly, the used tools exist in all major OSs.
+Ultimatly, the tools I use exist in all major OSs.

 1 Create your logo/image/graphical stuff in Inkscape as vectorial drawing